 Along with the deep muscle soreness and body aches, people with fibromyalgia may have painful tender points or localized areas of tenderness around their joints that hurt when pressed with a finger.
-It's the tissue around the joints rather than the joints themselves that hurts.
+It's the tissue around the muscles and joints rather than the joints themselves that hurts.
 These tender points are often not areas of deep pain.
 Instead, they are superficial, located under the surface of the skin.

 The location of tender points is not random.
 They are in predictable places on the body.
 If you apply pressure to tender points on a person without fibromyalgia, he or she would just feel pressure.
 For a person with fibromyalgia, pressing the tender points can be extremely painful.

 Is Fatigue a Fibromyalgia Symptom?

 Next to pain and tender points, fatigue is a major complaint.
 Fatigue in fibromyalgia refers to a lingering tiredness that is more constant and limiting than what we would usually expect.
 Some patients complain of being tired even when they should feel rested, such as when they've had enough sleep.
 Some patients report the fatigue of fibromyalgia as being similar to symptoms of flu.
 Some compare it to how it feels after working long hours and missing a lot of sleep.

 With fibromyalgia, you may feel: